 The camp fees may be slightly less than other camp options in your area, or they might be comparable.
 But many congregations have opportunities for prospective campers to raise funds within the congregation, or scholarship funds set aside to help send members’ kids to these programs.
 These offsets can really slash the cost of sending your child to a week or more of sleep-away camp.

 7. Check out local nonprofit camp options

 Your community’s recreational center exists to serve its local community.
-Even though ours is not the most cost-effective option for the girls’ swim lessons this summer, they still have a ton of great sports camps (and other day-camp programs) for older kids, presenting plenty of affordable summer camps to area residents.
+While ours isn’t the best option for swim lessons this year, they still have tons of sports and day camps for older kids, presenting plenty of affordable summer camps to area residents.

-And as a taxpayer in your local municipality, you’ll probably get a discounted resident rate if you sign up your kids for your own rec center’s camps.
+And as a local taxpayer, you’ll probably get a discounted resident rate if you sign up your kids for your own rec center’s camps.
 Registering early could also snag you an early-bird discount.
-But if you don’t like the offerings of your own community’s rec center, it’s worth shopping around to see if other nearby municipalities have something that will work better for your family.
+But if you don’t like the offerings of your own community’s rec center, see if nearby communities have something that will work better for your family.

 Moreover, rec centers are only one option to look for in your community.
-Your local YMCA, YWCA, 4-H, FFA, or other nonprofit organization probably offers summer camp programs, at rates that may be well below what you’d pay at a similar camp run by a for-profit organization.
+Your local YMCA, YWCA, 4-H, FFA, or other nonprofit organization probably offers summer camp programs.
+With rates often well below what you’d pay elsewhere, these non-profits are a great way to save on summer camp.